 '''

-complete [-abcdefgiksuv] [-o comp-option] [-DEI] [-A action] [-G globpat] [-W wordlist]
+complete [-abcdefgjksuv] [-o comp-option] [-DEI] [-A action] [-G globpat] [-W wordlist] [-F function] [-C command] [-X filterpat] [-P prefix] [-S suffix] name [name ...] complete -pr [-DEI] [name ...]

 '''

-'''

-[-F function] [-C command] [-X filterpat] [-P prefix] [-S suffix] name [name ...]

-'''

-complete -pr [-DEI] [name ...]

 Specify how arguments to each name should be completed.
-If the $-\mathbf{p}$ option is supplied, or if no options are supplied, existing completion specifications are printed in a way that allows them to be reused as input.
-The $-\mathbf{r}$ option removes a completion specification for each name, or, if no names are supplied, all completion specifications.
-The $-\mathbf{D}$ option indicates that other supplied options and actions should apply to the "default" command completion; that is, completion attempted on a command for which no completion has previously been defined.
-The $-\mathbf{E}$ option indicates that other supplied options and actions should apply to "empty" command completion; that is, completion attempted on a blank line.
-The $-\mathbf{I}$ option indicates that other supplied options and actions should apply to "empty" command completion; that is, completion attempted on a blank line.
-The $-\mathbf{I}$ option indicates that other supplied options and actions should apply to completion on the initial non-assignment word on the line, or after a command delimiter such as ; or |, which is usually command name completion.
-If multiple options are supplied, the $-\mathbf{D}$ option takes precedence over $-\mathbf{E}$, and both take precedence over $-\mathbf{I}$.
-If any of $-\mathbf{D}$, $-\mathbf{E}$, or $-\mathbf{I}$ are supplied, any other name arguments are ignored; these completions only apply to the case specified by the option.
+If the -p option is supplied, or if no options are supplied, existing completion specifications are printed in a way that allows them to be reused as input.
+The -r option removes a completion specification for each name, or, if no names are supplied, all completion specifications.
+The -D option indicates that other supplied options and actions should apply to the "default" command completion; that is, completion attempted on a command for which no completion has previously been defined.
+The -E option indicates that other supplied options and actions should apply to "empty" command completion; that is, completion attempted on a blank line.
+The -I option indicates that other supplied options and actions should apply to completion on the initial non-assignment word on the line, or after a command delimiter such as ; or |, which is usually command name completion.
+If multiple options are supplied, the -D option takes precedence over -E, and both take precedence over -I. If any of -D, -E, or -I are supplied, any other name arguments are ignored; these completions only apply to the case specified by the option.